mustafa0cihan/mustafa0cihan/README.md

 #### Junior Full-Stack Developer
 I'm an ambitious developer with a passion for software and technology.
 I'm very eager to learn new technologies.
 I'm trying to master the language structure and capabilities of Javascript.
 As a solution-oriented person, I like to research and share.

-Skills: REACT / ANGULAR / JS / NODE.JS / MYSQL / MONGODB / HTML / CSS
+Skills: HTML / CSS / REACT / ANGULAR / JS / PYTHON / JAVA / NODE.JS / MYSQL / MONGODB /

 - 🔭 I’m currently working on Hicoders as a Student Mentor.